Monday, February 3

 Creating Alignment for Success in Transitions of Care | 11:15am - 12:30 pm and 3:00 - 4:45 pm

 Jason Cohen, MD, Chief Medical Officer, North Valley Hospital

-Nancy Hendrickson, Director, Care Continuum, North Valley Hospital
+Nancy Henriksson, Director, Care Continuum and Outpatient Infusion, North Valley Hospital

 This session provides insights into maximizing limited resources to achieve improved outcomes at transitions of care.
 North Valley Hospital took a multidisciplinary approach to improve care transitions, including: redesign of the medical staff committee structure, implementation of individualized care plans, a nursing- focused rapid improvement event on the discharge process, care coordinator identification of care partners, an admission medication reconciliation improvement project, creation of a care continuum director, use of HIPAA-compliant messaging to primary care providers, and Hospitalist-led redesign of discharge instructions.
 Learn how the cumulative impact of these interventions lifted the hospital to 5-star achievement in the care transitions measure, and improved communication across the continuum of care.

 Changing the Payment Paradigm — The Pennsylvania Rural Health Model | 11:15am - 12:30 pm

 Janice Walters, Chief Operating Officer Consultant, Office of Rural Health Redesign -Pennsylvania Department of Health